-The Early Childhood Education program is designed to prepare students to work with young children from birth to 5 and their families.
+The Early Childhood Education program prepares students to work with young children from birth to 5 and their families.
 The curriculum is organized around a core of courses that provide skills and knowledge needed by early childhood educators.
-This Associate in Science - Early Childhood Education Degree is accredited by the National Association for the Education of Young Children (NAEYC) and articulates into the UH West Oahu Bachelor in Social Science, Early Childhood Education concentration and UH Mānoa College of Education degree.

-Students who have a current CDA (Child Development Associate) credential (without ECED 190 credit) may apply for 4 credits of ECED 193/ECED 194 Early Childhood Field Experience 1A/1B after taking 12 credits of UHMC courses.
+Students with a current CDA (Child Development Associate) credential (without ECED 190 credit) may apply for 4 credits of ECED 193/ECED 194 Early Childhood Field Experience 1A/1B after taking 12 credits of UHMC courses.
 The student will receive "credit" and no grade for the class, per the policy Prior Learning Assessment - Credit for Non-Collegiate Instruction.
 See program coordinator to initiate the process.

-Students are strongly encouraged to meet with the program coordinator regularly to prepare an education plan and get approval to take ECED 193, ECED 194, and ECED 295.
+Students are encouraged to regularly meet with the program coordinator to prepare an education plan and get approval to take ECED 193, ECED 194, and ECED 295.